CodeYourFuture/syllabus/docs/workshops/deployment/workshop/workshop-auto-deployment-netlify.md

 (If you have not already done this for homework...)

-- Log in to github with the account you use for CYF homework
+- Log in to github with the account you use for CYF coursework
 - Visit https://www.netlify.com/
 - Click "get started for free"
 - Choose `github` under "Sign up with one of the following"